isomerpages/mccy-sgt/pages/resources.md

 ### Our Singapore Fund

-[Our Singapore Fund](https://www.sg/oursingaporefund) is setup by MCCY to support meaningful projects by passionate Singaporeans to meet social and community needs.
+[Our Singapore Fund](https://www.sg/oursingaporefund) is set up by MCCY to support meaningful projects by passionate Singaporeans to meet social and community needs.
 Funding is capped at 80%, up to $20,000 of project expenditure.

 ![OurSingaporeFund](/images/osf.jpg/)